omidarmat/onLearn/c.md

 fread(buffer, 1, 4, input)
 // 'buffer' and 'input' are pointer variables pointing to the beginning of the 4-byte long buffer and the input file respectively
 ```

+Setting `fread` or `fwrite` functions is a loop, will actually make them operate in a progressive way on the targetted file.
+So for example, if the `fread` function is called once like above, it will ready 4 bytes of the file, and if it is called once more, it will read the next 4 bytes of the file.
+So `fread` and `fwrite` simply remember the position in the file where they stopped last time they were called.

+> `fread` will not mutate the input file.

 The reason we need to store the result of this function in a buffer, and not simply read the input and put in the output in one go, is that we cannot know how long a file would be.